Mchapa817/Library_Funding_Analysis_and_Visualization/README.md

+# Status
+Currently, my library project is on hold as I dedicate time to revisiting and enhancing my shelter analysis.
+This decision comes from my commitment to ensuring the shelter project fully reflects my growth and expertise as a data analyst.
+By focusing on this update, I aim to refine the analysis with advanced techniques and deliver more impactful results.
+However, I already have the outline for the library project set up and available, should anyone be interested in reviewing the plans.
+Once the shelter project is complete, I’ll bring the same level of precision and innovation to the library initiative.

 # Defining the Problem
 On March 14, 2025, the Trump administration announced plans to defund the Institute of Museum and Library Services (IMLS) as a portion of the overall goal of reducing unnecessary bureaucracy.